kerimoyle/libcellml-tutorials/howto/user_profiles/users_model_debugger.rst

 -----------------------------------------
 At present the :code:`Analyser` class ignores the contents of imported items.
 This example shows a model which has imports, so we need to resolve these and flatten the model before any analysis can happen.
+For detailed information on debugging models with imports, please see the :ref:`Import debugging<users_import_debugger>` examples.

 .. tabs::